Books & Products

 by Steven Foster & Yue Chongxi

 This important collaborative work blends eastern and western traditional wisdom and scientific knowledge of 44 Chinese herbs including Astragalus, Codonopsis, Dan Shen, Eleuthero, Ginkgo, Ginseng, He Shou Wu, Lycii (Goji) berry, Jujube, Licorice, Schizandra, etc. The history, medicinal uses and dosage, distribution, cultivation, harvesting and processing of each herb is thoroughly covered.
 An fascinating and useful reference for herbalists, gardeners and conservationists.
+Sold out

 The author has worked in the field of conservation biology for over 30 years and with extensive research brings to light the controversial yet compelling deduction that the invasive species “crisis” lacks scientific merit.
 With a fascinating overview of evolutionary biology, invasion is shown to be a completely natural phenomenon, essential to evolution.
 Through personal field work and a highly thorough, non-biased examination of the work of invasion biologists, the author demonstrates how scientific facts do not support the widespread belief that invasive species are damaging ecosystems.
 What the data does show is that they often increase biodiversity, may prevent extinctions, and aid in restoring disturbed and polluted environments.
 With a wealth of evidence, the whole concept of invasives appears to be a major scientific blunder based on misperceived notions arising from our loss of intimacy with the natural world.
-Most importantly, the author points to how the the natural dynamics behind invasion can be harnassed to aid species conservation.
+Most importantly, the author points to how the natural dynamics behind invasion can be harnessed to aid species conservation.
 Even if you don’t agree with all the author’s analyses, the facts must be considered.
 Essential reading!!
 For more info see- www.dtheo.org

 The Medicinal Herb Grower: A Guide to Cultivating Plants that Heal